Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Introduction

 The most common ML approach applies ML to a set of features that form a spectral description, often one that uses a perceptual frequency scale (e.g. mel, gammatone, or third-octave bands) and that may use the log of the spectral magnitudes since the log function can very roughly approximate the human perception of loudness.
 Alternately, ML has been applied to features such as mel-frequency cepstral coefficients, delta MFCCs, perceptual linear prediction coefficients, pitch, voice activity, frame energy, and features used in the legacy NR tools \cite{P.563,ANIQUE+}.

 One distinction of WAWEnets is that they apply ML directly to speech waveforms instead of applying it to features extracted from speech waveforms.
-Extracting features from waveforms is a data compression step---it reduces the number of inputs per unit time that the ML algorithm must process.
-Good features identify the most useful information in the speech waveform so that the ML algorithm may more easily and efficiently map that information to the desired target value.
+Extracting features from waveforms is a data compression step; it reduces the number of inputs per unit time the ML algorithm must process.
+Good features identify and preserve all useful information in the speech waveform so that the ML algorithm may more easily and efficiently map that information to the desired target value.
+With WAWEnets there is no need to consider the pros and cons of various features---all information is made available to the network and the network itself effectively creates the features it needs.
+While there is no doubt that many different feature-based approaches have been successful in this problem space, WAWEnets demonstrate that using waveforms directly is a practical and effective alternative.
+We note that processing complex spectral values is another way to sidestep feature selection and preserve all of the speech signal information.
+This has been explored very recently for speech assessment \cite{Ryandhimas2023} and previously studied in related fields \cite{WangICASSP2017,Trabelsi2018,Guimaraes2022}.

-But in general, feature extraction is not lossless data compression.
-The most popular features apply the magnitude function to complex-valued time-to-frequency transform results.
-This clearly removes information, and that information cannot be restored.
-Feature extraction makes assumptions about what information is important and what can be discarded.
-While many feature-based approaches have been successful in this problem space, WAWEnets demonstrate that using waveforms directly is both practical and effective.
-Thanks to the convolutional neural network architecture, WAWEnets are not excessively large, yet they can process waveform samples directly, thus gaining access to all the information those samples carry and effectively generating the best features for the task internally, rather than having potentially sub-optimal features mandated externally.

-Before our initial WAWEnet publication \cite{WAWEnets} we found just one other NR research effort that considered speech waveforms for input to ML.
+Before our initial WAWEnet publication \cite{WAWEnets} in 2020, we had found just one other NR research effort that considered speech waveforms for input to ML.
 In \cite{Pardo2018} ML is applied to a spectrogram representation of audio in order to estimate speech transmission index.
 But this spectrogram representation is also learned---waveforms are processed with 128 filters, each with length 128, and those filters are ``initialized with a Fourier basis (sine waves at different frequencies).''
 So in effect, ML is actually applied to the audio waveform, but with a strong suggestion that the first ML step should be to calculate a spectral representation.
 This spectral representation does not use the magnitude function and thus it has the potential to preserve all of the information in the audio waveform.